|

 ringing out through deep flora,

-the song of union found,
+of union found,

 and she sings along, mate for life.